jcorbin/pchepa/build_guide.md

 Plug the Y-splitter cable into the PWM pcb's header; it should comfortably clear/pass through the front hemi-octagonal cover port.

 Mount the grill/fan/cover with 4 M3x35 bolts.
-The fan's wire should pass through the back hemi-octagonal cover port.
+The fan's wire should pass through the back hemi-octagonal cover port and its grommet.

+The port grommet is meant to be installed flat/thin end up (inside the grill box) with the tapered/thick end down inside the main body cavity.

 **NOTE** you can manage most of the fan's wire length by orienting the fan to wrap its wire around itself;
 i.e. place the corner where the fan wire exits farthest away from the cover/grill center.